ashawami-tw/flutter_appium_automation_poc/README.md

   - retry mechanism
 - Reporting can be done
   - using `pactum-json-reporter` which shows all API calls made
-  - using `mochawesome' reporting can be used for number of tests Passed/Failed
+  - using `mochawesome` reporting can be used for number of tests Passed/Failed
 - For this POC GitHub REST API are used
   - tests
     - Create new repository